Query Data

 const db = app.rdb();

-// or specify the instance and database
+// Or specify instance and database

 // const db = app.rdb({